 Tea varieties available in the market

 White, black, green…. you may wonder how many types of tea varieties are there on earth!
-Though we use the same raw material that is, the same leaves from the tea plant, the steps we use to make the tea causes the difference.
-There are as many as six basic steps that we may need to use to get a particular type of tea.
+Though we use the same raw material – the same green leaves from the tea plant, the steps we use to make causes all the differences.
+There are as many as six basic steps that we use to get a particular type of tea.

 - Withering – letting the leaves to soften and release excess moisture